Against Volume

 Consultants became addicted to tweaking the pipes instead of thinking about what’s actually flowing through them.

 Meanwhile, AI has now entered the game and is flooding the pipes from which it drinks (or vacuums).
-This means we are slowly, but surely, starting to read photocopies of photocopies of photocopies.
+This means we are slowly, but surely, starting to read photocopies of photocopies.

 Make no mistake, I think this is good news.